- May 12, 2021

 - Types of damage to the cars

-- Extent of damage to the cars
+- The extent of damage to the cars

-- Whether air bags deployed
+- Whether airbags deployed

 - Skid marks from attempts to brake